bagder/log/README.md

 I have not had this long planned total offline vacation from curl in many years.
-It's also a little bit like a test how well things can run in my absense.
+It's also a little bit like a test how well things can run in my absence.
 According to stats, I merged 81% of all commits during the last twelve months and authored 56% of them.

 If you need me for anything in my absence, please consider waiting until I get